igor-kremin/mysql-backup/README.rst

 - **Enhanced Backup Flexibility**: The backup feature is designed to maximize compatibility and performance across different storage engines.
 By default, it separates the creation of indexes from the table creation process.
 This approach allows for more flexible and efficient data restoration, especially beneficial for engines like RocksDB.

-- **Automatic Data Compression**: After successfully backing up the databases, the script automatically compresses the output files using `tar -z`.
+- **Automatic Data Compression**: After successfully backing up the databases, the script automatically compresses the output files using `tar` gzip.
 This compression significantly reduces the storage space required for backups, making it easier to manage and transfer backup files.
-The use of `tar -z` ensures a widely compatible format that can be easily decompressed on any system.

 - **Selective Database Backup**: Tailor your backup process to your specific needs by selectively backing up only certain databases.
 Utilize the `-d` or `--databases` option to specify which databases to include in the backup.
 This feature is particularly useful for managing backups in environments with multiple databases, allowing you to focus on the most critical data and optimize storage usage.